marieagrapart/1-KAYAK-PROJECT-Data-Collection-and-Management/README.md

 It'a a student project with the following context and gloas :

 <sup> *Kayak Marketing Team would like to create an application that will recommend where people should plan their next holidays.
 The application should be based on real data about:*
- - Weather
+<sup> - Weather
- - Hotels in the area
+<sup> - Hotels in the area
-*The application should then be able to recommend the best destinations and hotels based on the above variables at any given time*
+<sup>*The application should then be able to recommend the best destinations and hotels based on the above variables at any given time*

 #### Goals
-*As the project has just started, your team doesn't have any data that can be used to create this application.
+<sup>*As the project has just started, your team doesn't have any data that can be used to create this application.
 Therefore, your job will be to:*

-- Scrape data from destinations
+<sup>- Scrape data from destinations
-- Get weather data from each destination
+<sup>- Get weather data from each destination
-- Get hotels' info about each destination
+<sup>- Get hotels' info about each destination
-- Store all the information above in a data lake
+<sup>- Store all the information above in a data lake
-- Extract, transform and load cleaned data from your datalake to a data warehouse
+<sup>- Extract, transform and load cleaned data from your datalake to a data warehouse
 </sup>

 ## Prerequisites